Table of contents

 You’ll get magic Google points by having your website be the final destination of a search query.

-You can check out services like Semrush, which can really help you level up your SEO game by targeting keywords and monitoring performance of keywords that you are ranking for.
+You can check out services like Ahrefs, which can really help you level up your SEO game by targeting keywords and monitoring performance of keywords that you are ranking for.

 Grow social media accounts